eduardonunesp/meroboto/README.md

 MEROBOTO
 =========

-A little framework to create a virtual robot
+A little framework to create a virtual robot, based in sensors and actions.

 ## Installation